DataFrame Operations in Spark using Scala

 saurzJoinDF8.show()

-Left Outer Join Using Sequence of columns
+Left Outer Join (Multiple Columns)

 saurzJoinDF9.show()

-Left Semi Join using Sequence of Columns
+Left Semi Join (Multiple Columns)

 saurzJoinDF10.show()